uqlibrary/technology-training/R/reports/reports.md

 See how the document contains a title, headers, code input and output, and explanations?

+### Working directory

+Note that the **working directory** for an R Markdown document will be the .Rmd file’s location by default (and not necessarily the working directory of the R project your are in).
+That is why it is a good idea to save your R Markdown file at the top of your R Project directory if you want consistency between your scripts and your R Markdown file.

+In our example, we will load a CSV file from the Internet, but if we had a data file stored locally, it is important to keep that in mind.

+> You can change the default behaviour by using the Knit dropdown menu
+> and choosing an option in “Knit directory”.

 ## Editing the document

 Let’s remove everything below our YAML header, and start writing our own